-Course Number Credits 1 Adaptation years 1 Class hold days F Sport and Person with Disabilities (PWDs) 0AVA108 1.0 Credits Credits 1 Adaptation years 1 Class hold days F 1.0 Credits Adaptation years 1 Class hold days F Class hold days F 1/ · · 1, 2 Year Instructor FallAB Mon2 Shinichi Nagata Overview I In this course, students will be demonstrate knowledge, theory, and practices related to study on the disabled sport and physical education, referring to some examples, in particular Paralympic sport, other sports for non Paralympic Sport and the kinds/ nature of disability (physical disability, intellectual disability and mental health problems).
-Remarks (Organized by Tsukuba. l Lectures are conducted in English.
-1 face-to-face GS1301 Course Type lectures Relation to Degree 1 1.
-General-propose competence: Knowledge application, Management and Program Competences (Communication 2 2.
-Degree program competence: Basic knowledge and practical skills in sports, physical education, and health Students will acquire and demonstrate the critical thinking skill in disability (Learning Outcomes) i issues and sport, by examining some examples.
-Class Schedule ((1) Introduction - Defining sport for people with disabilities (2) Practical session on adapted sport - wheelchair sport (3) Practical session on adapted sport - blind sport (4) The benefit of sport among people with disabilities - adults (5) The benefit of sport among people with disabilities - children and family l r members (6) Sport classification in parasport (7) International development and sport for people with disabilities (8) Disability in the context of parasport - physical disabilities (9) Disability in the context of parasport - developmental disabilities (10) Student presentation on the current research in parasport Students will be expected to have successfully completed discussion and presentation tasks prior to enrolment in this course.
-Grading Philosophy E Exam 30 %; Literature review 30 %; Presentation 20%; Participation 20% Course Hours S Students must complete assigned readings before class.
-Breakdown and Out-of- This course is one credit hour which requires students to complete 45-hour Class Learning i including lectures and out of class preparation.
-Textbooks, References, and Supplementary Materials Office Hours and F Please make an appointment.
-Contact Information E By appointment GSI410 nagata.shinichi.gm at u.tsukuba.ac.jp
+Course Name Sport and Person with Disabilities (PWDs) Course Number OAVA108 Credits 1.0 Credits Adaptation years 1, 2 Year Class hold days FallAB Mon2 Instructor Shinichi Nagata Overview In this course, students will be demonstrate knowledge, theory, and practices Overview related to study on the disabled sport and physical education, referring to some examples, in particular Paralympic sport, other sports for non Paralympic Sport and the kinds/ nature of disability (physical disability, intellectual Remarks disability and mental health problems).
+Reliarks Organized by Tsukuba.
+Lectures are conducted in English.
+Course Turns face-to-face Course Type lectures Relation to Degree 1.
+General-propose competence: Knowledge application, Management and Program Competences Communication 2.
+Degree program competence: Basic knowledge and practical skills in sports, Course Ohioatius physical education, and health Course Objectives Students will acquire and demonstrate the critical thinking skill in disability (Learning Outcomes) issues and sport, by examining some examples.
+Class Schedule (1) Introduction - Defining sport for people with disabilities (2) Practical session on adapted sport - wheelchair sport (3) Practical session on adapted sport - blind sport (4) The benefit of sport among people with disabilities - adults (5) The benefit of sport among people with disabilities - children and family members (6) Sport classification in parasport (7) International development and sport for people with disabilities (8) Disability in the context of parasport - physical disabilities (9) Disability in the context of parasport - developmental disabilities 0 5 (10) Student presentation on the current research in parasport Course Prerequisites Students will be expected to have successfully completed discussion and One-diam Dhile-sanha presentation tasks prior to enrolment in this course.
+Grading Philosophy Exam 30 %; Literature review 30 %; Presentation 20%; Participation 20% Course Hours Students must complete assigned readings before class.
+Breakdown and Out-of- This course is one credit hour which requires students to complete 45-hour Class Learning including lectures and out of class preparation (i.e., reading, online Taythaala discussion, activity participation out of the classroom, etc.).
+Textbooks, References, and Supplementary Materials Diagon make an appointment Office Hours and Please make an appointment.
+Contact Information By appointment GSI410 nagata.shinichi.gm at u.tsukuba.ac.jp